weaveworks/profiles/userdocs/profiles.dev/docs/intro.md

 ## What are Profiles?

-In short, a profile is a Kubernetes package.
+In short, Profiles is a Kubernetes package manager.
 Much as you would expect from another package manager (`brew`, `apt`, etc), the Profiles mechanism allows Kubernetes operators to manage their clusters in the same way they manage their host systems.
 Available packages are listed somewhere searchable; they are versioned; they are tested and verified;